Powerpoint isn’t the best tool in the shed, and it certainly isn’t the sharpest

 - Everyone has it and has learned to use it in some capacity

-- On most computers you’ll be interfacing with in your traditional corporate environment
+- Already installed on most computers you’ll be interfacing with in your traditional corporate environment

 CONS